2004 German Grand Prix

 The 2004 German Grand Prix (officially known as the Formula 1 Grosser Mobil 1 Preis von Deutschland 2004) was a Formula One motor race that took place on 25 July 2004 at the Hockenheimring in Germany.
 It was the twelfth round of the 2004 FIA Formula One World Championship.

-Michael Schumacher of Scuderia Ferrari took pole position for the race and went on to take the race win ahead of Jenson Button of BAR and Fernando Alonso of Renault.
+Michael Schumacher of Scuderia Ferrari took pole position for the race and went on to win the race ahead of Jenson Button of BAR and Fernando Alonso of Renault.
 This was the final Grand Prix for Brazilian driver Cristiano da Matta, and the final time Williams used the 'Walrus nose' on its FW26 racing car.

 Background

-The Hockenheimring in Hockenheim, Germany hosted a Formula One Grand Prix for the 28th time in the circuit's history, across the weekend of 23-25 July.
+The Hockenheimring in Hockenheim, Germany hosted a Formula One Grand Prix for the 28th time in the circuit's history, across the weekend of 23–25 July.
 The Grand Prix was the twelfth round of the 2004 Formula One World Championship and the 52nd running of the German Grand Prix as a round of the Formula One World Championship.